-“I Discovered I Have The BRCA 1 Gene, So Here’s What I Decided To Do”
+“I Discovered I Have The BRCA 1 Gene, So I Decided To Get A Double Mastectomy”

 From a young age I have been exposed to the reality of cancer.
 My mum was diagnosed with breast cancer at age 31.
 At the same time, my grandmother was undergoing treatment in her mid-50s.
 My maternal family has a history of four generations of a genetic predisposition to breast and ovarian cancer.
 My mum and grandmother both tested positive for the BRCA 1 gene.
 It was inevitable that I would have to undergo genetic testing too.

 At 24 years old, after receiving genetic counselling, providing a blood sample and waiting three weeks for results, the counsellor sat in front of my dad and myself and told me that I was positive with an 87 percent risk of getting cancer in my lifetime.

 The name “BRCA” is short for “breast cancer gene”.
 Everyone has BRCA 1 and BRCA 2 genes, but some people’s genes don’t have normal functionality, which then becomes gene mutation.
 These mutations can be passed from one generation to the next.

 I was given two preventative measures: have regular screening such as an MRI scan or mammogram every six months, or reduce the risk considerably by having a radical double mastectomy.
 Personally, constant screening is more emotionally draining and extremely costly.
 The thought of lying in the MRI machine for two hours being injected with a dye that burns as it goes through your veins gives me the jitters.